Uttar Pradesh Celebrates World Heritage Day With Vibrant Heritage Walks Across Five Cities

 Revamped Light & sound show inaugurated at Agra Fort

 The light and sound show is held daily in both Hindi and English at Agra Fort, located in Rakabganj, Agra, Uttar Pradesh.
-Exact timings may vary by season, so it's advisable to confirm before planning your visit.
+Exact timings may vary by season, so it is advisable to confirm before planning your visit.

 On successful heritage walk organized at five heritage destinations of Uttar Pradesh, Shri Mukesh Kumar Meshram (IAS), Director General and Principal Secretary Department of Tourism, Uttar Pradesh said, "the Department of Tourism, Uttar Pradesh remains steadfast in its commitment to preserving and promoting the state's vast heritage.
 With a blend of spirituality, history and vibrant culture, the state offers a rich tapestry for travelers worldwide to explore and experience.
 We will continually take initiatives to not only bring our rich cultural heritage to life but also to elevate it as a major tourism destination."